Dmitry Tursunov: 2003–2005

 He came back at the 2005 Indian Wells Masters tournament losing to Agustín Calleri.
-In his next tournaments he reached the second rounds of French Open and Stella Artois Championships, and the first round of Nottingham Open.
+In his next tournaments, he reached the second rounds of French Open and Queen's Club, and the first round of the Nottingham Open.
 At Wimbledon, Tursunov achieved his best ever performance in a Grand Slam tournament by making the fourth round.
 In his second-round match against then world No. 9, Tim Henman, he had to play in a Wimbledon club shirt as two of his shirts were stolen from the locker room before the match.
 He eventually defeated the local hope in five sets, earning his first top-ten win of his career.
 He eventually lost in the fourth round to Sébastien Grosjean.

-He then reached the second rounds of RCA Championships and Los Angeles Open, the first rounds of Western & Southern Financial Group Masters and Pilot Pen Tennis and reached also the second round of his next four tournaments including the US Open.
+He then reached the second rounds of RCA Championships and Los Angeles Open, the first rounds of Cincinnati Masters and Pilot Pen Tennis and reached also the second round of his next four tournaments including the US Open.
 At the Kremlin Cup, he was able to reach the semifinals losing to compatriot Igor Andreev.
 He then won the Challenger event in Kolding, Denmark defeating Steve Darcis.
-In his last tournament of the year he reached the third round of BNP Paribas Masters losing to Nikolay Davydenko.
+In his last tournament of the year, he reached the third round of the Paris Masters losing to Nikolay Davydenko.